armandleopold/janusgraph-deployement/README.md

 4. Now you can run commands with your console in remote to the janusgraph container !

 ### To visualize your Work :
-This part is in progress as the graphExp project is currently not running for janusgraph but is still added to the project because it's promising.
-Please feel free to give me updates if you find a way to visualize **on a web-browser**  janusgraph's content.
+This part is in progress as the graphExp project is currently in progress and need to mature.
+Still it is a simple lighweight solution for visualizing janusgraph content in a browser Using D3.js graphic library.